bwpge/lualine-pretty-path/README.md

 The `base` provider (`lualine-pretty-path.providers.base`) is implemented to be as flexible as possible, while being easy to override small, logical chunks.
 The `extend` method allows one to inherit all the logic of the provider and customize certain parts.

+All builtin providers can be found in `lua/lualine-pretty-path/providers`.

 ### Selecting Providers

 The provider selection order is based on `options.providers`.
-The builtin list is equivalent to:
+The default provider lookup is equivalent to:

 ```lua
 providers = {